 Transthoracic Echocardiogram (TTE) – The most common type, TTE involves placing the transducer on the chest’s surface to obtain images of the heart through the chest wall.

-Transesophageal Echocardiogram (TEE) – In TEE, a specialised transducer is passed into the oesophagus, providing a closer and more precise view of the heart’s structures.
+Transesophageal Echocardiogram (TEE) – In TEE, a specialized transducer is passed into the oesophagus, providing a close and precise view of the heart’s structures.
 This method is often used in specific clinical situations requiring a more detailed examination.

 Doppler Echocardiogram – This type evaluates blood flow patterns within the heart and blood vessels by measuring the Doppler shift of sound waves.
 It helps assess the velocity and direction of blood flow, aiding in detecting abnormalities.